conanbatt/moisthealth/README.md

 * Single dashboard page on react

-A single endpoint can have the true react app level interactions, with asyncronicity, liveupdates, etc. Scoping compliacations to a single page.
+A single endpoint can have the true react app level interactions, with asyncronicity, liveupdates, etc. Scoping complications to a single page.

 * Bootstrap > Material-UI